rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 You can use any application which is using OpenTelemetry.
 You have to make sure that your application is sending the OpenTelemetry data to http://my-otelcol-collector:4317!

-If you have no appliaction, continue and deploy the sample appliaction.
+If you have no application, continue and deploy the sample application.
 Otherwise go to the next chapter.

 ### Deploy a Sample Application